nrm4d/IDAssignment2/README.md

 # IDAssignment2
 ID Assignment 2 with Daryl
 Your Project's Name
+COVID-19 Pastaway

 One or two paragraphs providing an overview of your project.
 Tell us about your project.

+Our project is about teaching people about COVID-19.
+Since COVID-19 has been around for 2 years, the rules that we have to follow have also been constantly changing, so we decided that we will do a game/quiz relating to COVID-19 to teach people what we should do during these times(such as maintaining a 1M spacing between one another) and what we should not do(such as removing our mask when we are not eating/drinking).
+This will also help those who do not follow the news that much, as it will show them what rules have changed(number of people that can go out) and also educate them on what to do.

 Essentially, this part is your sales pitch.